 12 May European stadia respond to COVID-19 pandemic

 Across Europe, sports stadia have demonstrated their versatility in supporting health services, local authorities and municipalities respond to the COVID-19 pandemic.
-Some of have been set up as fields hospitals whilst others are being used for community testing.
+Some have been set up as fields hospitals whilst others are being used for community testing.
 We review some of the most innovative projects to date.

 Following the postponement, and in many cases the cancellation, of sports leagues and cup competitions, stadia across Europe have found themselves eerily quiet waiting for normal service to resume.
 However, the unique challenge of the COVID-19 pandemic and the risks in terms of transmission of coronavirus between supporters and indeed staff and volunteers, means that stadia will not be able to receive fans for the foreseeable future.

 However, given the assets that many stadia and sports organisations possess, many have responded to the COVID-19 pandemic by offering their facilities to health services, local authorities and municipalities to support efforts to contain the virus and treat those suffering from the disease.
 Some including Real Madrid’s Santiago Bernabéu Stadium have been used as medical storage facilities, but many others have demonstrated true versatility in responding to the ongoing public health crisis.

 Many large stadia are situated in densely-populated inner-city areas with good access to road infrastructure.
 This has led to main local authorities and municipalities identifying sports stadia as suitable locations to set up temporary field hospitals in the event that local health service capacities are overwhelmed by the COVID-19 pandemic.